sgall17a/encodermenu/README.md

   Any function called within the menu system is also running within the asyncio loop so it can be a task or routine.
 * A convenience function  make_task  stores the task in a global variable called task.
 * A  convenience function called stop can cancels  the running task.
   (Note: This simple system will only handle one task.
 You can run more tasks, but you will have to manange them yourself).

+## Going back up the menu.
+You may have noticed that we can go down our menu tree but we cant go back.
+To get around this a back() function has been provided which is called like any other menu-item action.
-An alternative would be to provide a back button.
-Another alternative is to get some extra events off our simple button (like long-press or double click)  I will show how this can be done later.
-(The menu uses  uasyncio which  has  a good primitives libary from Peter Hinch that allows us to easily program for long presses or double clicks)
+An alternative would be to provide a back button for a separate event.
+Another alternative would be to get some extra events off our single button (like long-press or double click)

+The menu uses  uasyncio which  has  a good primitives libary from Peter Hinch that allows us to easily program for long presses or double clicks.
+I may have a look at this later but I think the current system works pretty well.

 ### Writing a menu (menus are functions and actions are functions)

 We note that a menuitem is defined as tuple composed of a string menu item caption and an action that is performed if the menu is clicked, like so ('Caption1', action1).
 A menu is a list of menu-items.
-(Note - we could use either lists or tuples - it does not really matter).
+(Note - we could use either lists or tuples  or some other iterative - it does not really matter-but lists and tuples look nice).

 After we have provided a list of menu-items we have to wrap the list up into a function and we do this by using the wrap function.
 This means that both actions and submenus are handled the same way in our system.
 A submenu is simply an action that installs a new menu.